rsdn/nemerle/tools/reflector-addon/lib/readme.txt

-Put reflector.exe and Nemerle.dll here.
+Put reflector.exe here.

+The Reflector is available for free download at http://aisto.com/roeder/DotNet/